esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 > - PCMP_H326__aln_sort.bam.bai
 > - PCMP_H326__aln_sort__filter_gatk_ann.vcf.gz
 > - PCMP_H326__aln_sort__filter_gatk_ann.vcf.gz.tbi

+Note: This IGV exercise requires an annotated vcf file, so make sure you have completed snpeff exercise successfully.

 Let's make a seperate folder (make sure you are in the `day1_after` folder) for the files that we need for visualization and copy it to that folder: